JAM’s Development Approach

 The JAM Rwanda Training Centre, formerly the Fred Nkindla Life Centre, was established in 1998 to house and re-integrate Rwandan genocide orphans back into their communities.

-Since then the orphanage has transitioned into a vocational training centre with over 150 students
+Our orphanage transitioned into a vocational training centre with over 150 students to provide relevant training for sustainable futures!